MariaEgbuna/Ride-Share-Analysis/README.md

 ## 2. Customer Behavior & Preferences

 * **Popular Pickup and Drop-off Locations**
-Movement concentrates between Suburbs and the Financial District.
-Bidirectional commuter flow dominates, with intra-suburb travel forming a secondary cluster.
-Mall-related routes sit at the lower end of demand.
+Most trips move between the Suburbs and the Financial District, showing a clear commuter pattern.
+Local travel within the Suburbs is also common, while mall-related trips occur less often.

 * **Weekends vs. Weekdays Ride Demand**
-Demand is weekday-centric.
-The business week anchors ride volume, while weekends show a pronounced drop, exposing a structural dependence on commuter activity.
+Ride activity is heavily tied to the workweek.
+Weekdays carry most of the volume, and weekends fall off sharply, pointing to a commuter-driven customer base.

 * **Most Preferred Vehicle Types**
-Sedans and SUVs form the core fleet demand.
-All other vehicle categories contribute marginally and reflect niche usage rather than primary preference.
+Sedans and SUVs handle most of the demand.
+Other vehicle types see lighter use and serve more specific needs rather than broad rider preference.

 ## 3. Driver Performance & Efficiency